grisstyl/FantasticBeasts/notes.md

 # Mobs

-* Fwooper - Parrot - can make a lot of noise, dizzying the target and impairing them

-* Giant - Giant - incredibly strong but very slow, can leap into the air and smash the ground

-* Wampus - Ocelot - doesn't do anything vicious unless provoked, but has increased physical damage and speed

 * Kneazle - Cat - just kind of walks around

 * Phoenix - Parrot - when it dies it explodes in fire and respawns